shawnduong/zero-to-hero-hacking/README.md

 # NOTICE

-This project is currently in slowmode.
-My college classes have started again.
-Updates to this repository will still come when I have free time.
+This project is booting back up.
+I'm currently working on this again to pass the time while sick and quarantined.
+Stay safe and stay healthy!

 # Zero to Hero Hacking